SanderVocke/shoopdaloop/INSTALL.md

 ```

 This will install into `./.py-build-cmake-cache/editable` with symlinks to the Python and QML source files in this repo.
 It will also install a link into the system such that `shoopdaloop` can be run system-wide.
 Note that the installation command should be repeated if anything changes which affects the CMake build (C / C++ files, package metadata version/description).

+### Changing CMake build settings

+Build settings are controlled by `pyproject.toml`, including CMake build settings.
+To change some settings locally, an override file can be used to change only those settings needed.
+It should be stored alongside `pyproject.toml` and its filename should be `py-build-cmake.local.toml`.